chromeos/chromeos.dev/site/en/posts/chromeos-lint-rules-in-android-studio.md

 ChromeOS Play Store.
 As such, the normal development and testing processes of many apps omit testing on large screens or ChromeOS.
 As a result, the overall app experience on these devices will trail behind their phone counterparts, and users on those platforms will suffer from a poor experience.
+To help combat this, we've introduced [ChromeOS lint rules to Android Studio](/{{locale.code}}/android-environment/lint-rules-for-chromeos-in-android-studio).

 The goal of these initial lint rules is to start the process of bringing ChromeOS and large screens to the forefront of app development, and start to